notstrange13/notstrange13/README.md

-- 👋 Hi, I’m @notstrange13
+- 👋 Hi, I’m Shibasis Panda
-- 👀 I’m interested in language learning, making friends and music
+- 👀 I’m interested in language learning, making friends and music.
-- 🌱 I’m currently learning C language
+- 🌱 I’m currently learning C language and Web Development.
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on with you so that we can learn together.
-- 📫 You can reach out to me on instagram - panda_shibasis
+- 📫 You can reach out to me on instagram - panda_shibasis and LinkedIn.
 - 😄 Pronouns- HE
 - ⚡ Fun fact: trees grow in the sunlight faster